J4NN0/wordlist-generator/README.md

 Generates customized wordlist through a variety of methods.

-Usage:
+# Usage:

-   wordlist.c contains the function to generate customized wordlist.
+   - wordlist.c -> contains the function to generate customized wordlist.

-   more.c contains information about WEP, WPA2, developer and more.
+   - more.c -> contains information about WEP, WPA2, developer and more.

+   - main.c -> the main menu.

-   <"name".h> is the header file of <"name".c>; you can write a main.c and #include <"name".h>
+   - "name".h -> is the header file of "name".c; you can write another main.c and #include "name".h

-License:
+# License:

     Copyright (c) 2017 Federico Gianno